New York Americans

 The New York Americans, colloquially known as the Amerks, were a professional ice hockey team based in New York City from 1925 to 1942.
 They were the third expansion team in the history of the National Hockey League (NHL) and the second to play in the United States.
 The team never won the Stanley Cup, but reached the semifinals twice.
 While it was the first team in New York City, it was eclipsed by the second, the New York Rangers, which arrived in 1926 under the ownership of the Amerks' landlord, Madison Square Garden.
 The team played as the Brooklyn Americans during the 1941–42 season before suspending operations in 1942 due to World War II and long-standing financial difficulties.
+For what would be its last six years, the team was effectively a ward of the NHL.
 The demise of the club marked the beginning of the NHL's Original Six era from 1942 to 1967, though the Amerks' franchise was not formally canceled until 1946.
 The team's overall regular season record was 255–402–127.